mdlu/set-game/README.md

 -  some sort of time limit so someone can't say no forever?
 - implementing some sort of hint mechanism? (if people can't find a Set)
 - customizable shapes/colors/etc?
-- stuff shamelessly stolen from Jenna on the cpw discord: https://www.maa.org/sites/default/files/pdf/pubs/SetsPlanetsAndComets.pdf, apparently any group of 12 cards is guaranteed a planet, comet, or set? :O also multidimensional set -- variant where you duplicate all cards 3 times and add a border color as a 5th distinguishing characteristic, could be fun
+- https://www.maa.org/sites/default/files/pdf/pubs/SetsPlanetsAndComets.pdf, apparently any group of 12 cards is guaranteed a planet, comet, or set? :O also multidimensional set -- variant where you duplicate all cards 3 times and add a border color as a 5th distinguishing characteristic, could be fun
 - shuffling two decks together maybe?
 - some slides from high school math teacher haha https://drive.google.com/open?id=0B0RzSSfFNbOHflRGYTZ2VkZIZFo4VmhidWFlS2ZYdkRYQS1ZcEk3WmMxdmxpSGxHWDJNdUk